 In this type of menus, a user can activate the subcategories by tapping on the main menu, and they will slide in from the right.
 Unlike the multi-level push menus, the subcategories here do not overlap with or cover the previously displayed items.
 Instead, the whole structure moves to the left.
 These exciting animated menus are a great fit for responsive navigation on complex websites.

-Off-canvas menus are ones that are located outside of a user’s viewport and only slide in when a user activates them.
+Off-canvas menus are ones that are located outside a user’s viewport and only slide in when a user activates them.
 This technique is awesome from the point of view of mobile usability.
-It is combined with other menu techniques and gives you valuable space for complex responsive navigation.
+It is combined with other menu techniques and gives you valuable space for complex, responsive navigation.

 Separate menus for different audiences

 A great practice for complex sites is to cater particular content to different audiences.
 For example, you could offer users to choose if they want to shop for men’s or women’s clothes, surf your site as real estate agents or buyers, job seeker or employee, and so on.
 They will then be taken to specially tailored pages of your site and see a menu just for them.
 This eliminates the need for extra menu levels.